langchain-ai/langchain/templates/rag-fusion/README.md

 # rag-fusion

-RAG Fusion is a re-implementation of the project found at [this GitHub repo](https://github.com/Raudaschl/rag-fusion).
-All credit goes to the original author.
-It's a search methodology that aims to bridge the gap between traditional search paradigms and the multifaceted dimensions of human queries.
-Inspired by the capabilities of Retrieval Augmented Generation (RAG), this project goes a step further by employing multiple query generation and Reciprocal Rank Fusion to re-rank search results.
+This template enables RAG fusion using a re-implementation of the project found [here](https://github.com/Raudaschl/rag-fusion).

+It performs multiple query generation and Reciprocal Rank Fusion to re-rank search results.

 ## Environment Setup

-TODO: What environment variables need to be set (if any)
+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

 ## Usage